cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 Time-to-Live (TTL) Expiration
 ---------------------------------

-A very common PipelineDB pattern is to include a time-based column in aggregate groupings.
-Another related common pattern is removing old rows that are no longer needed, as determined by this time-based column.
-PipelineDB includes built-in per-continuous-view time-to-live (TTL) support to address these related patterns.
+A common PipelineDB pattern is to include a time-based column in aggregate groupings and removing old rows that are no longer needed, as determined by that column.
+While there are a number of ways to achieve this behavior, PipelineDB provides native support for row expiration via time-to-live (TTL) critera specified at the continuous view level.

 TTL expiration behavior can be assigned to continuous views via the :code:`ttl` and :code:`ttl_column` storage parameters.
 Expiration is handled by one or more **"reaper"** processes that will :code:`DELETE` any rows having a :code:`ttl_column` value that is older than the interval specified by :code:`ttl` (relative to wall time).
-Here's a version of the previous example that will tell the reaper to delete any rows whose **minute** column is older than a month:
+Here's an example of a continuous view definition that will tell the reaper to delete any rows whose **minute** column is older than one month:

 .. code-block:: pipeline